jina/jina.me/CONTRIBUTING.md

 jina.me is open source.
 See a bug or typo?
 Have an idea?
 Just do the
 following:

-* Write a detailed description of what you&rsquo;re adding in the pull request (screenshots help).
+* Write a detailed description of what you're adding in the pull request (screenshots help).
 * Submit the pull request to the `master` branch.
 * Drink whisky.